OpenRTX/openrtx.github.io/compiling.md

 ## Windows toolchain setup

-On Windows is possible only to compile the binary images for the radios, the linux emulator will not work.
+On Windows is possible only to compile the binary images for the radios, the Linux emulator will not work.
 To set up the toolchain follow these steps:

 - Install _git_ from [here](https://git-scm.com/download/win)
 - Install _perl_ from [here](https://strawberryperl.com/)